Skip Ribbon Commands

 Finding the right health care professional takes time.
 On paper, a therapist may have the right credentials and great references.
 What matters is how the therapist connects with your child.
 For a child to learn and grow, they have to feel comfortable with and be willing to talk and trust the provider.
 You may have to try a few therapists to find the right fit.

 Treatment plans are not one size fits all.
 Your provider will talk with you, your child, and, possibly, the school to come to a proper diagnosis.
-From there, they will create a treatment plan to meet your child's needs.
+From there, they will work with you to create a treatment plan to meet your child's needs.
 Listen to what the therapist suggests, ask questions, and be open to possible changes to the treatment plan.

 Trust your instincts